Pat (Alice's Adventures in Wonderland): In Disney's animated film

 In the Disney animated film, Pat's character is merged with that of The Dodo, who appears earlier in the film as part of the Caucus Race.
 This leads to the character sometimes being referred to as Pat the Dodo, though this name is never mentioned in the film.
 Dodo is an authoritative sailor rather than the gardener that Pat is.
 He is voiced by Bill Thompson.

 The Dodo is first seen as Alice is floating on the sea in a bottle.
 The Dodo is seen singing, but when Alice asks him for help, he does not notice her.
 On shore, the Dodo is seen on a rock, organizing a caucus race.
 This race involves running around until one gets dry, but the attempts are hampered by incoming waves.

 The Dodo is later summoned by the White Rabbit, when the rabbit believes that a monster (actually a giant-sized Alice) is inside his home.
 The Dodo brings Bill the Lizard, and attempts to get him to go down the chimney.
 Bill refuses at first, but the Dodo is able to convince him otherwise.
 However, the soot causes Alice to sneeze, sending Bill high up into the sky.
 The Dodo then decides to burn the house down, much to the chagrin of the White Rabbit.
 He begins gathering wood, such as the furniture, for this purpose.
-However, Alice soon returns to a smaller size and exit the house.
+However, Alice soon returns to a smaller size and exits the house.

 The White Rabbit soon leaves, while the Dodo asks for matches, not realizing that the situation has been resolved.
 He then asks Alice for a match, but when she doesn't have any, Dodo complains about the lack of cooperation and uses his pipe to light the fire.

 The Dodo later appears briefly at the end of the film, conducting another Caucus Race.